Being a Skeptical Activist

 If you click here you will find a list of popular books on modern skepticism.
 Three comprehensive guides that are listed there are:

-The Skeptic Encyclopedia of Pseudoscience, which is a two-volume collection of articles edited by Michael Shermer;
+The Skeptic Encyclopedia of Pseudoscience, which is a two-volume collection of articles edited by Michael Shermer.

 The Skeptics' Guide to the Universe: How to Know What's Really Real in a World Increasingly Full of Fake by Steven Novella.

-Books authored in the UK include:
+Books exclusively authored or edited in the UK include:

-Anomalistic Psychology by Chris French; and
+Anomalistic Psychology by Chris French.

 You will find other books that specialise in topics of skeptical interest such as paranormal claims, pseudoscience and antiscience, medicine (alternative and orthodox), and conspiracy theories.